 - There are high chances of rainfall during the afternoon so it’s always wise to start your trek early.

-- Pack waterproof and windproof jackets with quick-drying, comfortable and breathable t-shirts, shorts and trousers.
+- Pack waterproof and windproof jackets with quick-drying, comfortable and breathable t-shirts, shirts and trousers.

 - Make sure to carry a waterproof backpack along with you to keep your gear dry and a raincoat just in case.